Biden aides to Congress: Fund COVID aid, don’t cut budget

 And if Republicans continue to insist that additional federal efforts to combat the pandemic must be paid for by culling spending elsewhere, the GOP should specify what it wants to cut, the officials said.

-The remarks came nearly two weeks after a new round of COVID-19 funding was pulled out of a $1.5 trillion government-wide measure after rank-and-file Democrats rejected cuts that party leaders had negotiated to pay for it.
+The remarks came nearly two weeks after a new round of COVID-19 funding was pulled out of a $1.5 trillion government-wide measure after rank-and-file Democrats rejected cuts that party leaders had negotiated with Republicans to pay for it.
 Though Biden signed the overall bill into law, the deletion of the COVID-19 funds was a major setback for Biden and Democrats.

 “Our concern right now is that we are going to run out of money to provide the types of vaccines, boosters, treatments to the immunocompromised, and others free of charge that will help to continue to battle” the pandemic, White House press secretary Jen Psaki said Monday.

+Top House Democrats have said they believe they will have to find savings to pay for the additional spending to move legislation through Congress.
+The biggest hurdle would be in the Senate, where Democrats will need at least 10 GOP votes to reach the 60 votes needed to move most significant bills to passage.

-The White House has said the government is running out of money for vaccines, testing and treatments, even as Omicron variant BA.2, which is fueling a virus resurgence in Europe and Asia, is appearing increasingly in the U.S.
+The White House has said the government is running out of funds for vaccines, testing and treatments, even as Omicron variant BA.2, which is fueling a virus resurgence in Europe and Asia, is appearing increasingly in the U.S.

-The senior administration officials said the government has bought to doses it would need to vaccinate children up to age 5.
-But they said they only have enough vaccines to administer a fourth shot — which drug makers are recommending — to people with compromised immune systems.
+The senior administration officials said the government has bought the doses it would need to vaccinate children up to age 5.
+But they said they only have enough vaccines to administer a fourth shot — which drug makers are recommending for many people — to those with compromised immune systems.

 The officials spoke only on condition of anonymity as a requirement for reporters to participate in the telephone briefing.

 Republicans say savings to pay for the new expenditures should be found from the trillions that Congress has already provided since the pandemic began two years ago.
+That includes a $1.9 trillion measure Democrats pushed through Congress over unanimous GOP opposition a year ago.

+Asked about the administration officials’ comments, a spokesperson for Senate Minority Leader Mitch McConnell, R-Ky., referred a reporter to comments McConnell made on CBS’ “Face the Nation” on Sunday.

+McConnell said Republicans would consider the administration’s request but said they should use “some of this massive amount that was spent last year that’s not out the door yet.
+So let’s take a look at how to pay for it, and then we’ll be happy to decide whether or not to support it.”

 GOP leaders say the administration has not provided figures they’ve sought on how much money remains unspent.
-The administration officials in Monday’s call said they’ve repeatedly provided plentiful data on the subject.
+The administration officials in Monday’s call said they’ve repeatedly provided plentiful data on the subject, and said Republicans have agreed to not require savings to pay for past emergencies.

-Only around $300 billion of the $1.9 trillion COVID-19 relief measure that Democrats pushed through Congress a year ago — over unanimous GOP opposition — remains unspent and not legally committed to a specific program or recipient, the administration officials said.
+Only around $300 billion of last year’s $1.9 trillion COVID-19 relief measure remains unspent and not legally committed to a specific program or recipient, the administration officials said.

 But around $240 billion of that has been promised to specific recipients like states and cities, who have built the amounts into their budgets, the administration officials said.
 The administration has held back some of the rest for emergencies, they said.